What is a Civil Marriage?

 You must give notice at the Registration Office in the district where you have lived for seven full days immediately prior to you giving notice.
 So if you live outside Staffordshire you give notice at your local Registration Office even though a Staffordshire based registrar will be conducting your civil marriage.

-You don’t have to attend the appointment as a couple, you could make two separate appointments, but you both have to give notice, at which time you’ll be asked to provide proof of ID and pay a fee of £35 each.
+You don’t have to attend the appointment as a couple, you could make two separate appointments, but you both have to give notice, at which time you’ll be asked to provide proof of ID.

 Personalise Your Ceremony